 While the Comprehensive Plan Committee has stewarded this plan to completion, it will be the work of all town staff, committees, boards, and commissions to ensure implementation.
 The committee understands that many factors are at play in the community at any given time.
 To this end, the goals, policies, and strategies have been written with the intent that the boards and committees who will be involved with each action have some flexibility and decision-making power in how strategies are implemented, based on the current conditions at the time.
 The primary implementation groups will be the Town Council, the Planning Board, and a Comprehensive Plan Implementation Committee.
 The Goals, Policies and Strategies matrix in the following pages also lists a variety of responsible parties that the implementing parties will need to consult and partner with to successfully accomplish many strategies.
-There are also a few recommendations which urge the town to consider the need for additional staff over time, or additional resources for existing staff, to increase their ability to dedicate time to recommended actions as well.
+There are also a few recommendations which urge the town to consider the need for additional staff overtime, or additional resources for existing staff, to increase their ability to dedicate time to recommended actions as well.

-Since the implementation of the plan is dispersed through several individuals, boards, committees and organizations, a central mechanism to monitor progress on a regular basis over the next 10-15 years is also important.
+Since the implementation of the plan is dispersed through several individuals, boards, committees and organizations, a central mechanism to monitor progress over the next 10-15 years is important.
 The Comprehensive Plan Committee recommends the establishment of an Implementation Committee to be the liaison amongst responsible parties.
+The Committee should be seated by individuals who are familiar with the Comprehensive Plan process, as well as representatives from the key responsible parties.

 Annually, the Town Council shall review the Goals, Policies and Strategies matrix and identify 3-5 Council focuses which should be prioritized for the following year.
 Capital needs for these strategies will be incorporated into that year's budget, as well as the updated Capital Improvements Plan as needed.
-The Town Council may engage the Implementation Committee during the annual prioritization process.
-A handful of strategies recommend regular reports to the Town Council about various concerns and trends, which should be timed to inform the annual priorities.
+The Town Council should engage the Implementation Committee during the annual prioritization process.
+A handful of strategies recommend regular reports to the Town Council about various concerns and trends, which should be timed to inform the annual priorities as well.